 Find out more: Cockos Reaper 6

-2019 was a big year for Reason.
-Its developer, Propellerhead Software, became Reason Studios, and version 11 of the rack-based DAW was released.
+Reason has undergone some big changes over the past few years.
+In 2019, its developer, Propellerhead Software, became Reason Studios, and version 11 of the rack-based DAW was released.
 This introduced the Reason Rack Plugin, which enables the DAW’s core tools to be used as a VST 3 or AU plugin within another DAW.

-Has it really been seven years since the launch of the first version of Bitwig Studio?
+Has it really been almost nine years since the launch of the first version of Bitwig Studio?
 It has indeed, though that still makes it a relative infant in DAW terms.

 The application has come a long way in that time, though, throwing off the shackles of its inevitable Ableton Live comparisons - the two share a number of original developers and some significant workflow similarities - by adding multiple features that have bolstered Bitwig’s reputation as possibly the most inventive DAW on the market.